Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Performance Insights

-- Offensively, Iowa is scoring 89.2 points per game this year in conference action.
-As a comparison, its season average (87.3 points per game) is 1.9 PPG lower.
+- With 89.2 points per game in Big Ten games, Iowa is tallying 1.9 more points per game in conference games compared to its season average (87.3 PPG).

-- The Hawkeyes are averaging 89.4 points per game this season in home games, which is 3.5 more points than they're averaging when playing on the road (85.9).
+- The Hawkeyes are putting up 89.4 points per game this season in home games, which is 3.5 more points than they're averaging in away games (85.9).

-- Defensively, Iowa has been better in home games this season, ceding 65.0 points per game, compared to 78.5 away from home.
+- In their last 10 games, the Hawkeyes have been scoring 85.0 points per game, an average that's slightly lower than the 87.3 they've scored over the course of the 2022-23 season.

-- In their last 10 games, the Hawkeyes have been racking up 85.0 points per game, an average that's a little lower than the 87.3 they've scored over the course of the 2022-23 season.
+- The Lady Tigers are outscoring opponents by 24.5 points per game, with a +860 scoring differential overall.
+They put up 81.7 points per game (fifth in college basketball) and allow 57.2 per contest (25th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.